 - What to do when a merchant you want to promote declines your application

 Figuring Out What Products Your Visitors Want to Buy

 Don't overlook the obvious

 If you own a recipe blog, chances are you have a preferred blender, slow cooker, pots and pan set, rice cooker, spatula, etc. for a reason.
 Start with those products.
-Not only will they be the easiest to write extremely detailed reviews for, but people want to use the same products, tools and services people they want to emulate do.
+Not only will they be the easiest to write incredibly detailed reviews for, but people want to use the same products, tools, and services people they want to emulate do.